Takadenoshi/sse-presentation/presentation/source.md

 (data field **must** be present)

-The client can listen to this event and use it to detect stale connections:

-**"expect heartbeats every N seconds, otherwise reconnect"**
+Use it to detect stale connections: **"expect heartbeats every N seconds, otherwise reconnect"**

-Preferred approach, especially for important payloads.

 ---